cdepillabout/evil-nix/README.md

 ### Extreme Inefficiency

 Due to the way this hack works, `evilDownloadUrl` is extremely inefficient.
-It does a request to the URL for every _bit_ (**!!**) of the file it is trying to download.
-For instance, if you were trying to download a 10 byte file, `evilDownloadUrl` would actually download the file _80_ times.
+It performs one request to the URL for every _bit_ (**!!**) of the file it is trying to download.
+For instance, if you were trying to download a 10 byte file, `evilDownloadUrl` would make _80_ requests to the URL, and download the file _80_ times.

 `evilDownloadUrl` also makes a lot of garbage in your Nix store.
 Downloading a 50 byte file makes about 4MB of garbage in your Nix store.
+This scales linerally.
+For example, a 100 byte would make about 8MB of garbage.

 It is also very slow.
 Downloading a 50 byte file takes about 30 seconds on my machine.